The product life cycle is a crucial part of understanding the development of your product.

 However, modern tools like laptops, tablets, and phones have replaced typewriters by posing as more potent competitors.

 Hence, the revenues and demand for typewriters eventually declined.
 You can mark this as the decline stage of the product life cycle.

 Once considered a miraculous invention, mobile phones went through their introduction period between the years 1985 to 2000.
 With constant upgrades and the innovation of smartphones, mobile phones are at their maturity stage of the product life cycle.

 Though electric vehicles are by Tesla, they are not necessarily new.
 They have existed and been researched way before that.

-The kind of innovation that motor companies like Tesla have brought to the table signals its growth stage.
+The kind of innovation motor companies like Tesla has brought signals its growth stage.

 Artificial Intelligence Products